-I assume you are reading this particular article today because there’s something in your life that is a little off-balance.
+You may be reading this particular article today because there’s something in your life that is a little off-balance.

-For instance, if you are nursing and your baby tends to favor one breast over the other – the breast getting the most action will produce more milk.
+For instance, if you are nursing and your baby tends to favor one breast over the other – the breast getting the most action will undoubtedly produce more milk.

 This is the equation of supply and demand.

 If you are breast pumping to maintain your supply, a slight variation in milk production from breast to breast can be completely normal and expected.

 However, if you are noticing that one breast is producing significantly less milk than the other, it is time to address the discrepancy and put some of these tips into practice.

 How to Increase Milk Supply in One Breast Pumping

 When one breast produces less milk than the other we can determine that the demand switch on that breast is in a down throttle.

 Increase Pumping Frequency

 Lets begin correcting this uneven milk supply with a targeted breast pumping routine.
 If you are exclusively pumping, the method best used to correct this issue is quite simple, it just takes a little extra time.